Skip to content

 The TargetGroupConfiguration CRD enables granular customization of the AWS Target Groups created for Kubernetes Services.

-For a comprehensive overview of configurable parameters, please refer the TargetGroupConfiguration CRD documentation.
+For a comprehensive overview of configurable parameters, please refer to the TargetGroupConfiguration CRD documentation.

 Example: Default Target Group Configuration for a Service